blue995/master-reportportal/README.md

 ## Quickstart

-To initialize the project correctly just execute the `init.sh` script.
+To initialize the project correctly just execute the `rp-init` script.
 It will execute the steps explained in the **Manual Installation** chapter.

 ## Manual Installation

-All these installation steps are executed by the `init.sh` script.
+All these installation steps are executed by the `rp-init` script.
 Skip this chapter if you've executed the script before.

 ### A) Setup folder for elastic search

 * `mkdir data`
 * `mkdir data/elasticsearch`
 * `chmod g+rwx data/elasticsearch`
+* `sudo chown 1000:1000 data`
-* `chgrp 1000 data/elasticsearch`
+* `sudo chown 1000:1000 data/elasticsearch`

 ### B) Setup production system for elastic search